Background

 How to Keep Your Costs Down

-• Practise with a friend or family member between lessons to reduce the total number of professional hours you need.
+Practise with a friend or family member Reduces the total number of professional hours you need, cutting the biggest cost

-• Only take your practical test when your instructor says you are ready.
-Rushing it and failing is more expensive than waiting a few more weeks.
+Only test when your instructor says you are ready Failing and retesting costs £62 plus extra lessons - waiting a few more weeks is cheaper

-• Choose a fuel-efficient car for private practice.
-A small hatchback doing 40+ mpg will cost far less in fuel than a larger vehicle.
+Choose a fuel-efficient car for practice A small hatchback doing 40+ mpg costs far less in fuel than a larger vehicle

 What Happens After You Pass?